-Fischer, a resident of Windsor, a HumanGood senior living community in Glendale, California, was enjoying a visit from her son, daughter and three granddaughters to celebrate her granddaughter’s birthday.
+A resident of Windsor, a HumanGood senior living community in Glendale, California, Nancy was enjoying a visit from her son, daughter and three granddaughters to celebrate her granddaughter’s birthday.

-“I’ve been around and people know me—everyone knows everyone—so it was like being at home with a lot of help and therapy.”
+“I’ve been around and people know me—everyone knows everyone—so it was like being at home with a lot of help and therapy,” she said.

 How Do Life Plan Communities Work?

 Life Plan Communities (also known as continuing care retirement communities or CCRCs) like HumanGood's Windsor offer multiple types of living and levels of care, all on one campus, including:

 - Assisted living.